The Heart of Health Care: Advancing Staff Excellence in Medicine Conference

 “Our jobs help us meet our basic needs, food, shelter and financial, while giving us opportunities to utilize our talents and strengths,” Casey says.
 “But they also help us find meaning, meaning that makes us more engaged, able to build better workplace relationships and be more open to new learning.”

-In late June, College of Medicine and Health Sciences Colleges staff attended The Heart of Health Care: Advancing Staff Excellence in Medicine Conference, co-hosted by The Ohio State University College of Medicine Staff Advisory Committee (COMSAC) and Belonging and Well-Being Council (BWBC).
+In late June, over 150 attendees from the College of Medicine and Health Sciences Colleges attended The Heart of Health Care: Advancing Staff Excellence in Medicine Conference, co-hosted by The Ohio State University College of Medicine Staff Advisory Committee (COMSAC) and Belonging and Well-Being Council (BWBC).
 There they were able to connect with the college culture where staff thrive personally and professionally.
-And connect with resources to expand their impact at work and in their personal lives.
+And have the chance to explore resources they might not have known were available to them.

 Carol R. Bradford, MD, MS, FACS, dean of the Ohio State College of Medicine, praised everyone for their strength and resilience in weathering the continual advancements and changes in academic medicine.
 As she closed out the conference, she shared that she is proud to work alongside such passionate and innovative team members.
 She also shared what she hoped everyone would take with them after the event — knowledge of everyone’s deep appreciation for their efforts and commitment to our mission.